mutt0-ds/mutt0-ds.github.io/content/posts/2025/05/ai-and-data-engineering.md

   - prototyping
 ---
 [Claude 4](https://www.anthropic.com/news/claude-4) landed, and as usual, it kicked off the usual hype cycle.
 "Best coding model ever" "It writes stories!"
 "AI is replacing programmers!"
-And of course, LinkedIn is buzzing with non-technical folks proudly declaring how engineers are doomed and it’s time to "rethink talent".
+And of course, LinkedIn is buzzing with non-technical folks declaring how engineers are doomed and it’s time to "rethink talent".

 Anthropic CEO even dropped a [spicy take](https://www.pcmag.com/news/anthropic-ceo-ai-poised-to-wipe-out-50-of-entry-level-jobs-in-next-5-years): AI could wipe out **half** of all entry-level white-collar jobs and spike unemployment to 10–20% in the next 1–5 years.